 Visit www.govotecolorado.com to check that your voter registration is active and your mailing address is current.
-Ballots are not forwarded by the Postal Service.
-In order to receive a Primary Election ballot by mail, you must register to vote by June 18.
+Ballots are not forwarded by the Postal Service, even if you have submitted a Change of Address Form to the post office.

-If you do not receive your mail ballot, please update your voter registration at www.govotecolorado.com by Monday, June 18 and one will be mailed to your new address.
+If you do not receive a mail ballot by Monday, October 21, please go online that week and update your voter registration at www.govotecolorado.com and a replacement ballot will be mailed to your new address.
 Ballots cannot be forwarded by the Postal Service.

-After June 18, ballots are not mailed and you must to go to a Voter Service and Polling Center in order to update your registration and request a ballot.
+After October 28, counties can no longer send ballots by mail.
+Instead, you must to go to a Voter Service and Polling Center in order to update your registration and request a ballot.

 Read all instructions with your ballot.
 Mark your choices by filling in the ovals with a black or blue pen.
-Follow the instructions to prepare and sign your return envelope.
+Prepare and sign the return envelope.

-Return your ballot by mail with paid postage, or deliver it to any one of our ballot box locations.
-Ballots must be received Arapahoe County by 7 p.m. on Election Day, June 26 to be counted.
+Return your General Election Ballot by mail with paid postage, or deliver it to any one of our ballot box locations.
+Ballots must be received Arapahoe County by 7 p.m. on Coordinated Election Day, November 5 to be counted.
 Postmarks do not count as received.

 NEED VOTING ASSISTANCE?

-Visit a Voter Service and Polling Center between June 18 and June 26 to register to vote, update registration, replace or request a ballot, or vote on an accessible electronic tablet.
+Visit a Voter Service and Polling Center between October 28 and November 5 to register to vote, update registration, replace or request a ballot, or vote on an accessible touch-screen tablet.

 WHAT'S ON THE BALLOT?

-Observe the election on behalf of a candidate.
+Observe the election on behalf of a candidate or issue committee.

 Place a race or question on the ballot in Arapahoe County.